 All Center for Irish Music financial aid recipients will be required to reapply for consideration on an annual basis, by August 15 of each year.
 This will involve completion of the application for assistance and a review of the student's progress to date.
 Awards levels are reviewed and adjusted both by term and annually, based on the volume of applications and changes to family income levels.

-Students who are awarded financial aid in the Fall term must contact administration via email before the financial aid deadline for the following terms to clarify intended enrollment in order to be considered for a continuation of financial aid.
+Students who are awarded financial aid in the Fall Term must contact CIM administration via email before the financial aid deadline for the following terms to clarify intended enrollment in order to be considered for a continuation of financial aid.

 Changes in Financial Aid Policies and Procedures

-The Center reserves the right to amend any of its financial aid policies and procedures at any time through action by its Board of Directors and the Center’s Financial Aid Committee.
+The Center reserves the right to amend any of its Financial Aid Program policies and procedures at any time through action by its Board of Directors and the Center’s Financial Aid Committee.
 Changes will be made public on the website and with a letter to the applicant families.

-The Center for Irish music does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, age, marital status, disability, veteran status, national or ethnic origin in administration of its educational policies, admissions policies, financial aid policies and other school-administrated programs, and admits all registered students to all rights, privileges, programs and activities generally accorded or made available through the school.
+The Center for Irish Music does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, national or ethnic origin, religion, age, disability, or or any other status protected by law in administration of its educational policies, admissions policies, financial aid policies and other school-administrated programs, and admits all registered students to all rights, privileges, programs and activities generally accorded or made available through the school.